Inc21/learngit/README.md

 # learngit
-Lear how to use git remotely.
+Learn how to use git remotely.